3mdeb/news-and-ideas/blog/content/post/2020-06-30-trenchboot-grub-cbfs.md

 ## TPM event log

 Recently, we had possibility to verify firmware by analyzing PCRs values.
-However, there is still lack of information about TPM itself.
-User doesn't have any details about operations which are done, especially hashes of every measured component.
+However, there is still lack of information about TPM operations itself.
+User doesn't have any details about measurements which were done (hashes of every measured component).
 Without them, it is hard to make an attestation and fully trust that firmware is not malicious.
 As we see this deficiency, we introduced **TPM event log**.
 Idea is very simple.
 Every event related to TPM is registered.
 It means that every operation done by TPM is memorized and can be accessed by user at any time.
 Most interesting parts are of course **hashes of every firmware component**.
 With this knowledge and details about PCR extension process (extension order mostly) user has tool to analyze PCRs and, if there is a need, verify against corruption.
 All you have to do is to make your own calculations and see if every step is exactly as TPM event log reports.

 As you can see, it is a great security feature because now user has possibility to attest TPM.
 In case of calculations incompatibility, it also allows to easily